Rocío Dúrcal: Singing

 The collaboration of Dúrcal with Juan Gabriel was interrupted by disagreements between the artists and because of problems of Juan Gabriel with his record label, so Dúrcal continued to record albums with other songwriters such as Marco Antonio Solís and Rafael Pérez Botija (who produced for her, and wrote most of the songs for, the ballads album, Confidencias).
 In 1988 she recorded the album Como Tu Mujer with producer Marco Antonio Solis.

-A statue in honor of Dúrcal is located in the municipality of Dúrcal, Spain.